mkzeender/future-tstrings/README.md

 ## How does this work?

 `future-tstrings` has two parts:
-1. An `importer` which transpiles t-strings and f-strings to older versions of python
+1. An `importer` which transpiles t-strings and f-strings to code understood by older versions of python
-1. An alternative utf-8 compatible `codec` which does the same (in case you can't use the importer)

 1. A `.pth` file which registers the importer on interpreter startup.

 ## Alternative python environments

-In environments (such as aws lambda) where packages are not truly installed packages, the `.pth` magic will not work.
+In environments (such as aws lambda) where packages are not installed via pip, the `.pth` magic will not work.

-Additionally, in environments that don't load (directly) import .py files, the importer will not work.

-For those circumstances, you'll need to manually initialize `future-tstrings` in a regular python module.
+For those circumstances, you'll need to manually initialize `future-tstrings` in a wrapper python module.
 For instance:

 ```python
 from future_tstrings.installer import install